1DSAG/UI5-Best-Practice/docs/Performance/promise.md

 Now, let's make the OData call more robust for everyday usage:

 * hand over the whole entity as object and construct the key from its data
-* provide an option to add additional data like filters to the call (mParameters as described in the [documentation](https://ui5.sap.com/#/api/sap.ui.model.odata.v2.ODataModel%23methods/read))
+* provide an option to add additional data like filters to the call (`mParameters` as described in the [documentation](https://ui5.sap.com/#/api/sap.ui.model.odata.v2.ODataModel%23methods/read))
-* make sure its not possible to provide success / error callbacks with the parameters object as this would break the promise functionality
+* make sure its not possible to provide `success` / `error` callbacks with the parameters object as this would break the promise functionality

 The UI5 framework detects when the same OData call is done multiple times.
 It does only one request and returns the same result object for every call.
 If this result object is being changed, it changes for all calls.
-To prevent this from happening, the result is being copied with Object.assign()
+To prevent this from happening, the result is being copied with `Object.assign()`.

 If you plan to use this with IE11, make sure to provide the [Object.assign Polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign#polyfill).